flux-capacitor-io/flux-capacitor-io.github.io/README.md

 # Messaging as a Service

-So what problems do we tackle?
-Well, our biggest objective is to make it easy, fast and reliable for your services to communicate with each other and the outside world.
+Our biggest objective is to make it easy, fast and reliable for your services to communicate with each other and the outside world.
 We don't want you to worry about building the next microservice platform like so many companies have before you, just so you can launch your next big thing.

 We've developed a specialized service that enables highly performant, reliable messaging between applications.
 It makes it a breeze to launch new services.
 Once a service is connected to Flux Capacitor it can talk to any other connected